fluent/fluent-plugin-splunk/README.tcp.md

 For `json` and `kv` format
 The default: `false`

-If `true`, use local time when the timestamp formatted as strftime format.
-Otherwize UTC is used.
+If `true`, use local time when the timestamp formatted as the strftime format.
+Otherwise UTC is used.

 ### line_breaker

 The default: `"\n"`

-The line breaker used when multiple records is sent at once.
+The line breaker used when multiple records are sent at once.

 ### use_ssl